IsaacGluck/smartwatch-scavenger-hunt/docs/DESIGN.md

      * arrayOfFuncs[] = { {OpCode, FunctionName} {OpCode, FunctionName} }

 ### Functions as Modules
-* ValidateArguments(), validates command lines arguments * ConnectSocket(), creates and connects the Game Agent to the Game Server
+* ValidateArguments(), validates command lines arguments * ConnectSocket(), creates and connects the Guide Agent to the Game Server
 * CreateGameStruct(), creates game struct, creates log file
 * SendStatus(), sends the server the current game status in a specified way
 * SendHint(), sends a hint to a specific field agent